geek-cookbook/geek-cookbook/manuscript/kubernetes/persistence/topolvm.md

 ### Kustomization

 Now that the "global" elements of this deployment (*Namespace and HelmRepository*) have been defined, we do some "flux-ception", and go one layer deeper, adding another Kustomization, telling flux to deploy any YAMLs found in the repo at `/topolvm`.
-I create this Kustomization in my flux repo at `bootstrap/kustomizations/kustomization-topolvm.yaml`:
+I create this example Kustomization in my flux repo at `bootstrap/kustomizations/kustomization-topolvm.yaml`:

 ??? example "Example Kustomization (click to expand)"
     ```yaml